 This project will add a significant number of new affordable rental apartments to the City's stock of affordable apartments.
 Safe, decent, affordable housing is critical in combating poverty.
 Without an affordable home, poor families spiral into deeper poverty with devastating effects on health, educational achievement and overall well-being.
-Dr. Megan Sandel of Children's HealthWatch, has documented the housing issues that contribute to poor health in children.
-She found links between moving two or more times and the increased risk of chronic diseases like Type 2 diabetes.
-Dr. Sandel also found increased risk of low birth weight, autism and congenital defects for children of mothers who were homeless during the prenatal period.
 We are committed to targeting 18% of the new apartments to households who are currently or are at risk of homelessness and will be providing on-site support.
+We will be providing free wi-fi hotspots in the building to help assure residents have internet access and making connections between the community gardens next door and the cooking kitchen available in the building's common room.